skills/secure-code-game/README.md

 1. To create a codespace, click the **Code** drop down button in the upper-right of your repository navigation bar.
 1. Click **Create codespace on main**.
 1. After creating a codespace, relax and wait for VS Code extensions and background installations to complete.
 This should take less than three minutes.
+1. At this point, you can get started with Season-1 or Season-2 by navigating on the respective folders and reading the `README.md` file.

 We recommend these free-of-charge additional extensions, but we haven't pre-installed them for you: